 This project expresses two of the CCRC’s core pillars:

-The Grand River Community Play Project: The Voice of a River connects the CCRC to a new rural constituency along the length of this Heritage River.
+The Grand River Community Play Project: The Voice of the River connects the CCRC to a new rural constituency along the length of this Heritage River.
 In the process of bringing people together from different communities, by promoting each of these communities as participants in the project, by bringing people together who mightn’t have ever come together, stories have been told, ideas have flourished, and actions are taking place to regenerate their home, their community, their relations with each other.
 And in the process have brought folks into the CCRC fold from rural communities that didn’t know about us before.

 Painter